hayesHowYaDoin/real_world_units/README.md

-# Header-Only Library Template
+# Real-World Units Library

-This repository hosts a template to be used as a starting point for creating header-only libraries in C++.
+This repository is intended to be used for expressing domains which involve mathematical equations which model the real world.
+The units in this library were intended as a way for me to gain practice with the C++ standard library functions used for building sum types (namely, std::variant and std::visit).
 The overall project layout is inspired by the Boost project (https://github.com/boostorg/boost), and uses a Docker Dev Container with VSCode.

 ## Prerequisites